-The PPG has asked me to be Guest Editor, and as a newcomer from London (returning to where I grew up) I am delighted to do this.
-After the mega-surgeries we suffered in London, sometimes having to wait 5 weeks to see a doctor, the appointments system at Clifton Hampden is a delight.
+The PPG has asked me to be Guest Editor of the Newsletter, and as a newcomer from London (returning to where I grew up) I am delighted to do this.
+After the mega-surgeries we suffer in London, sometimes having to wait 5 weeks to see a doctor, the appointments system at Clifton Hampden is a delight.

 Understanding the importance of basic questions.

 You may have to call 111 (when it’s late, or at the weekend), and you can be asked what might seem silly questions Whilst waiting on the phone you are asked if you can feel yours/patient’s skin to see if they are cold/hot.
 Asked if there is unusual sweating, have you taken a temperature, etc. And yes, this is a tickbox exercise but goes onto a page which gives a paramedic a quick overall view.
 So whilst you are waiting, someone can already be assessing what you need.
 So bear with the system – once the call centre has an overall picture of what you DON’T need, it can send you to the right person you DO need..

 Podiatrists first told me about Flexitol cream.
 Developed in Australia for cancer patients who had cracked skin on their feet as a side effect of treatment, this cream is also NICE-approved.
 If you have rough or sore skin on your feet, and qualify, you can get this on free prescription.
 The Podiatrist at Wallingford hospital is keen that we protect our feet, particularly if you are elderly.